Your Medicare Coverage

 - Have kidney disease

 - Have had a kidney transplant in the last 36 months

-People with Part B must get a referral from their doctor for the service.
+People with Part B must get a referral from their doctor or qualified non-doctor practitioner for the service.

 Your costs in Original Medicare

 You pay nothing for these services if the doctor or other health care professional accepts assignment.

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
 It’s important to ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.

 - Kidney disease education